slamora/brackets-wiki/File-System-Implementations.md

 The stats objects passed to callbacks above are instances of the [`FileSystemStats` class](https://github.com/adobe/brackets/blob/glenn/file-system/src/filesystem/FileSystemStats.js), and the possibly null error parameters are constants defined in the [`FileSystemError` class](https://github.com/adobe/brackets/blob/glenn/file-system/src/filesystem/FileSystemError.js).

-## Designing the Implementation to Use
+## Designating the Implementation to Use

 FileSystem expects to be able to load its impl via `require("fileSystemImpl")`, so the RequireJS config that loads FileSystem must define a mapping from this identifier to the impl's full module path.
 See the [root main.js in Brackets](https://github.com/adobe/brackets/blob/master/src/main.js) for an example.